The Complicated Dangers of Turning Insecurities Into Beauty Trends

 This type of insensitivity and oversight is exactly the sort of thing that happens when beauty insecurities are turned into beauty trends.
 Unfortunately, trends happen quickly, and it doesn’t give people a lot of time to research before jumping on the bandwagon.
 And at this point, we should know that it’s always important to understand exactly what you’re promoting, where it came from, and how people feel about it before giving it any traction.

 The intention is a good place to start, but it is not the end-all-be-all.
-Clearly, Carstens had nothing but good intentions, and many people who indulged in the fox eye trend probably just loved playing around with makeup.
-But that doesn’t erase the fact that conversations are going on about the racial undertones, with many marginalized communities vocalizing their varying thoughts and opinions.
+Clearly, Carstens had nothing but good intentions.
+Some makeup lovers don't realize the insensitivity around calling "fox eyes" a trend.
+But that doesn’t erase the many marginalized communities vocalizing their varying thoughts and opinions.
+This is yet another example of intention versus impact.

-For instance, makeup artist Ta-Ming Chen understands that Asian-Americans have a different relationship to the fox eye trend than she does as a first-generation immigrant from China.
+For instance, makeup artist Ta-Ming Chen understands Asian-Americans have a different relationship to the fox-eye trend than she does as a first-generation immigrant from Taiwan.
 "I think because I’m a first-generation immigrant, I haven’t experienced any racist acts in school," she says.

 "If we're talking about thoughts I've had where people are actually using their hands to pull back their eyes, that directly reminds me of how people would make fun of Asians in America for having more narrow eyes," she explains.
 "But I think the cat eye itself or the smolder look when you’re modeling, like a smize, isn't directly being racist."

 With many more nuances, thoughts, and opinions circulating just this one-eye look, it’s easy to see why it’s important to have the conversation and do the work before posting a video of yourself putting on eyeliner.
-Then, once you’ve listened and understood all sides to the argument, it’s up to you to decide for yourself whether or not you want to take part in the trend.
+Then, once you’ve listened and understood all sides to the argument, it’s up to you.
 "We ourselves have to make our own critical judgment," Chen tells us.

 Brands may claim their "inclusive" clothing line is for everyone or their acne products deliver real results, but they’re still maintaining ownership of the narrative in reality.
 Naturally, it’s a curated narrative that suits their monetary needs over the needs of the individuals buying the products.